aliceli-dev/Clinic-Caller-Bot/README.md

 3. Place a call.
 This is the step that actually dials.

 source .venv/bin/activate
-python -m bot run scenarios/schedule_checkup.json
+python -m bot run scenarios/<in scenarios folder>.json

 To try a different patient, swap the json file, for example scenarios/refill.json.